 Yes, teriyaki tofu can be a healthy option.
 Tofu is high in plant-based protein and low in saturated fat, while the teriyaki sauce adds taste without needing heavy oils or cream.
 You can adjust the amount of sugar in the glaze to suit your preference, and pair the tofu with rice and plenty of vegetables for a balanced meal.

 A tofu steak recipe works well with rice and green vegetables like pak choy, broccolini, string beans or sugar snap peas.
 You can also add pickled vegetables, chilli oil or sesame seeds for extra flavour.
-For a bigger spread, serve your tofu steaks with miso soup, pink pickled radish or even a cold Japanese beer.
+For a bigger spread, serve your tofu steaks with vegan miso soup, pink pickled radish or even a cold Japanese beer.

 Yes, and they will still keep their crisp edges and tender inside.
 Air frying is a good option if you want to use less oil while keeping the texture.